sebiniemann/Mantella/README.md

 # Salp

-Salp is an easy to use matrix library for Javascript.
+Salp is an easy to learn/use linear algebra library for Javascript.
 It supports NodeJS as well as browser builds and has no third-party dependencies.

+If you have any questions, problems or feature requests, feel free to contact me anytime.
+The best way (for me) is to use the [Github Issue Tracker](https://github.com/SebastianNiemann/Mantella/issues).

+## Roadmap

-My main goal for Salp is to provide a comprehensive, easy to learn mathematical library for linear algebra that simplifies and accelerates daily work.
+My main goal for Salp is to simplify and accelerate the development of new prototypes/applications.

+- **(Done)** Support of basic matrix manipulations
+- **(Done)** Support of matrix layout manipulations
+- **(Done)** Support of common mathematical & trigonometric functions
+- **(Done)** Support of common statistical functions
+- Support of common set operations
+- Support of common linear algebra operations

 ## API